ZleedApp/ZleedDocs/docs/index.md

 # Getting Started

-You don't anything to get started expect the project you want to add the Zleed API into.
+You don't need anything to get started expect the project you want to add the Zleed API into.

 ## API Structure